Gippsman2017/node-red-contrib-redlink/README.md

 		1/ To handle Consumers not processing the work
 		2/ Alternate services to work around busy consumers 3/ Expected end-to-end transaction times, allowing the producers to have an expectation of completeion.
-		4/Priority message processing.
+		4/ Priority message processing.
-		5/Messages are stored in AlaSQL either ram or on disk.
+		5/ Messages are stored in AlaSQL either ram or on disk.

 ## Why the decision to use AlaSQL as its internal DB